PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     :align: center
     :alt: A waiting set is represented by a number of unevenly distributed circles.
 Two circles are highlighted.

-    Representation of an :class:`WaitingSet <jupedsim.stages.WaitingSetStage>`.
+    Representation of the :class:`WaitingSet <jupedsim.stages.WaitingSetStage>`.
-    The first (orange) and last defined position (blue) are highlighted.
+    The first (colored orange) and last defined position (colored blue) are highlighted.

 In the following, you can see how to add a waiting set to a simulation and how to activate and deactivate it: